Korea SIM Card Guide: Phone Plans for Foreign Residents

 Getting connected in Korea: your options

-A Korean phone number isn't just for calls, you need it to verify bank accounts, receive OTP codes, use Korean apps, and receive government notifications.
+A Korean phone number is not just for calls.
+You need it to verify bank accounts, receive one-time passcodes, use Korean apps, and receive government notifications.
 Set this up as soon as possible after arrival.

 You have three main options: